OneCuteLiz/HunnyBadger/_drafts/draft.md

 References
-Other than the links peppered throughout this article, here are some good reads to:
+Other than the links peppered throughout this article, here are some good reads too:

 Go deeper into the art of good interviewing